jaybi42/fdf/README.md

 - Repeatkey [on]
 - Restart position with Space bar
 - rendering optimization
-- Centered map when lauch
+- Centered map when the program is launched

 To work on in the future:

 - Rotation
+- Intelligent re-size of the window whem program is launched